A well-instructed people alone can be permanently a free people.”

-Why America Is Free is for 4th and 5th grade, the time when most states teach the American Revolution and the founding of the nation for the first time.
+Why America Is Free is for 4th and 5th grades, the time when most states teach the American Revolution and the founding of the nation for the first time.

 At this age, students are old enough to think abstractly, analyze rationally, apply ideas, and make emotional connections.
 Equally important, they are still uninhibited enough to play freely and imagine themselves in the world of the 18th century.